-- The following guidelines should inform new PSPs. - If an existing PSP is in place, the guidelines will only apply when the PSP lacks clarity of design guidance. - Scheme takes precedence.
+- The following guidelines should inform new PSPs. - If an existing PSP is in place, the guidelines will only apply when the PSP lacks clarity of design guidance. - Where the guidelines conflict with Victorian Planning Provisions or the Casey Planning Scheme, the Planning Scheme takes precedence.